The Perfect 10 Days in Portugal Itinerary

 Day 5-7: Porto and the Douro Valley

-- One of Porto’s defining features is the Douro River, which winds its way through the city, separating it from Vila Nova de Gaia, where the famous port wine cellars are located.
-Take an evening river cruise to explore the sights from the water.
+One of Porto’s defining features is the Douro River, which gracefully winds through the heart of the city.
+The river separates Porto from Vila Nova de Gaia, where you’ll find the famous port wine cellars.
+These cellars are home to Portugal’s world-renowned port wine production.

 Day 6: Enjoy a wine tour in the Douro Valley (1.5 hours from Porto)